BQSKit/bqskit-qfactor-jax/README.md

 # Runnig bqskitgpu
 Please set the environment variable XLA_PYTHON_CLIENT_PREALLOCATE=False when using this package.

-Please refere to the examples to see some basic usage.
+Please take a look at the examples to see some basic usage.

-When using several workers on the same GPU, we recommand using [Nvidia's MPS](https://docs.nvidia.com/deploy/mps/index.html).
-You may initiaie it using the command line
+When using several workers on the same GPU, we recommend using [Nvidia's MPS](https://docs.nvidia.com/deploy/mps/index.html).
+You may initiate it using the command line
 ```sh
 nvidia-cuda-mps-control -d
 ```

-You can disable it bu running this command line:
+You can disable it by running this command line:
 ```sh
 echo quit | nvidia-cuda-mps-control
 ```